metratec/rfid-sdk-python/README.md

 ### Install the library

-To install this package, you can use the setup.py file.
-To do this, run the following command:
+To install this library call the setup.py file with the following command:

 `python setup.py install`